Board of Directors (2016-2018)

 President: 陈茁 Zhuo (Adam) Chen, PhD, MS, MMgt

-Dr. Zhuo (Adam) Chen is a seasoned health economist.
+Dr. Zhuo (Adam) Chen is an Associate Professor of Health Policy and Management, College of Public Health, The University of Georgia, and Li Dak Sum Chair Professor in Health Economics, School of Economics, University of Nottingham, Ningbo China.
 His research has focused on health economics and applied econometrics.
 He has published more than forty articles in peer-reviewed journals on topics including social determinants of health, forecast combining, and economics of obesity.
 He received his PhD (2004) in Economics and MS (2002) in Statistics from Iowa State University.
 He is the Founding Editor of China Health Review and serves on the Editorial Board of the Journal of Family and Economic Issues.
 He received the 2016 Civilian Award in Diversity Excellence from the Federal Asian Pacific American Council.
 Dr. Chen served as the Chair of the Planning Committee of the CHPAMS in 2010-2013 and Secretary of CHPAMS in 2014-2016.
-Dr. Zhuo (Adam) Chen is serving in his personal capacities
+He also serves as the President of the Chinese Economists Society (2017-2018).

 Secretary: 李峥 Zheng (Jane) Li, PhD, MPH, MS

-Dr. Zheng (Jane) Li is a Lead Environmental Health Scientist with over 15 years of professional experiences in multiple areas, including environmental health, environmental epidemiology, exposure assessment, air pollution, bioanalytical chemistry, and laboratory managements.
-She has more than 40 publications in peer reviewed journals.
+Dr. Zheng (Jane) Li is a Lead Environmental Health Scientist with the Centers for Disease Control and Prevention (CDC)/Agency for Toxic Substances and Disease Registry (ATSDR).
+She was the President of the Association of Asian and Pacific Islander Employee of CDC/ATSDR (2012-2014).
 She received a BS in chemistry from Wuhan University, MS in chemistry from Mississippi State University, PhD in Environmental Engineering at Georgia Institute of Technology with a minor in environmental health from Emory University, and a MPH in public health practice from the University of South Florida.
-Dr. Li served as Director of Public Relations of CHPAMS in 2014-2016.
-Dr. Zheng (Jane) Li is serving in her personal capacities.
+She served on the Planning Committee of the CHPAMS in 2010-2013 and served as the Director of Public Relations of CHPAMS in 2014-2016.
+Dr. Li is serving in her personal capacities.

 Treasurer: 张琪 Qi (Harry) Zhang, PhD